Core-Bioinformatics/bulkAnalyseR/README.md

 ### Denoising and normalisation

 Before using the expression matrix to create our shiny app, some preprocessing should be performed. *bulkAnalyseR* contains the function **preprocessExpressionMatrix** which takes the expression matrix as input then denoises the data using [*noisyR*](https://github.com/Core-Bioinformatics/noisyR) and normalises using either quantile (by default) or RPM normalisation (specified using *normalisation.method* parameter).
-By specifying *output.plot = TRUE*, you can also print the expression-similarity line plots from *noisyR* to console and you can specify further parameters from the noisyR [*noisyr_counts*](https://core-bioinformatics.github.io/noisyR/reference/noisyr_counts.html).

 It is not recommended to use data which has not been denoised and normalised as input to *generateShinyApp*.
 You can also perform your own preprocessing outside *preprocessExpressionMatrix*.